 Change the Density

 Does your backdrop lend itself to being significantly darkened and lightened?
 If so, apply a simple Curve or Levels adjustment to do this in a manner which suits the image.
 You’ll likely need to mask the subject so that their skin tone isn’t significantly altered.

 Texture packs such as Kelly Brown’s Texture Collections are a simple yet creative way to add variety to images.

 Experiment with texture types.
 And adjust the opacity and blend modes you use to apply them until you find a mix which complements the image and subject.

 In this free 9 minute tutorial video, Kelly demonstrates several Photoshop editing methods to apply textures to your images.
 You’ll see the endless variety of results you can create with these techniques.

 At the end of your edit, do you finish your images off with a custom colour tone?
-Colour toning actions such as Kelly’s Colour Harmony Action Set are another way you can add variety to your gallery.
+Colour toning actions such as Kelly’s Colour Harmony Action Set or Vintage Photoshop Action Set are another way you can add variety to your gallery.
 Always choose a style which suits the mood and subject of your photo, of course.
 You don’t need a drastic change, but it’s nice to elevate your images to the next level, while still reflecting your own style.

 And again, with the endless combinations of colour tones you can create from an action set, they’re a perfect method of customising digital backgrounds.

 As you can see, it’s not hard to customise digital backgrounds with the help of density changes, textures and colour toning.